 1. Devils Tower National Monument

 This otherworldly, rocky cathedral near Hulett and Sundance is clad with sheer dihedrals on every side, luring crack-climbers from around the world with 5.6–5.13 difficulty.
-Note: Many rock climbers honor Devils Tower‘s significance to local tribes by voluntarily opting not to ascend the tower during the month of June, when many American Indian cultural activities take place.
+Note: Many rock climbers honor Devils Tower‘s significance to local tribes by voluntarily opting not to ascend the tower during the month of June, especially when many American Indian cultural activities take place.

 2. Near Laramie – Vedauwoo

 These granite outcrops between Cheyenne and Laramie look like they were stacked by giants.
-“Land of the Earthborn Spirit,” as it’s known to the Arapaho Indians, is home to hundreds of fun and challenging routes for bouldering, sport and trad climbing.
-Vedauwoo also awesome hiking trails.
+“Land of the Earthborn Spirit,” as it’s known accordingly to the Arapaho Indians, is home to hundreds of fun and challenging routes for bouldering, sport and trad climbing.
+Vedauwoo also has awesome hiking trails.

 3. Lander – Sinks Canyon

-Climbers will feel at home in the town of Lander, which hosts the International Climbers’ Festival each July.
+Additionally climbers will feel at home in the town of Lander, which hosts the International Climbers’ Festival each July.
 The big draw is nearby Sinks Canyon State Park, featuring more than 300 climbs on pockety limestone, sandstone and granite.

 4. Casper – Miracle Mile